-Your nominations will give your best and brightest students an invaluable head start towards the successes they dream of achieving.
-As a member, you’ll also have the opportunity to select one of your deserving students to be considered for a full academic scholarship to the Congress of Future Medical Leaders.
+Educators nominations give the best and brightest students an invaluable head start towards the successes they dream of achieving.
+As a member, educators also have the opportunity to select one deserving student to be considered for a full academic scholarship to the Congress of Future Medical Leaders (more information below).

-If you are not a member of our National Leadership Academies Honorary Board of Educators, and would like to nominate students for the Congress, click here to get started.
+Any educator interested in becoming a member of the National Leadership Academies Honorary Board of Educators and who would like to nominate students for the Congress should click here to get started.

 About the Congress of Future Medical Leaders

-The Congress of Future Medical Leaders will be held June 25, 26 and 27, 2017, on the University of Massachusetts campus in Lowell, just outside Boston.
+The Congress of Future Medical Leaders will be held June 25, 26, and 27, 2018, in Lowell, Massachusetts, just 30 minutes outside of Boston.

-Tuition covers instruction, speakers, education personnel and all activities.
-Students are responsible for their travel, accommodations, transportation and meals.
+Tuition covers instruction, speakers, education personnel, and all Congress activities.
+Students are responsible for their travel, accommodations, transportation, and meals.

-Parents are welcome to attend the Congress at no additional charge and are encouraged to accompany their child.
-Seating for parents will be on a space available basis.
-Students may also travel to the Congress with another adult or another Congress Delegate from their school or town, or they may travel alone.
-Alternatively, there is an Overnight Program available at additional cost that includes airport pickup and drop-off, room accommodations (double or triple) for three nights, and an on-site liaison for student concerns or medical emergencies.
+Parents are welcome to attend the Congress at no additional charge and are encouraged to accompany their Delegate.
+Seating for parents will be on a space-available basis.
+Delegates may also travel to the Congress with another adult or another Congress Delegate from their school or town, or they may travel alone.
+Alternatively, there is an Overnight Program available, at additional cost, that includes airport pickup and drop-off, room accommodations (double or triple) for three nights, and an on-site liaison for Delegate concerns or medical emergencies.

 Scholarships to Attend the Congress

-As you are completing your nomination form, please select one deserving student to receive a full academic scholarship to attend the Congress.
+As you are submitting your nomination form, please select one deserving student to receive a full, unrestricted scholarship to attend either Congress.

-A generous number of full academic scholarships will be awarded on a first come, first served basis.
-After all spaces are gone, students on scholarship may still attend free via a live on-line simulcast.
+Hundreds of thousands of dollars in full academic scholarships will be awarded on a first-come, first-served basis.
+After all spaces are gone, students on scholarship may still attend free via a live online simulcast.

 The Congress is an academic honors program.
-You must certify that all students you nominate have a 3.5 or above GPA (or equivalent), either current or cumulative.
+Educators are asked to certify that all students nominated have a 3.5 or above GPA (or equivalent), either current or cumulative.

-Congress Delegates are nominated by their teachers, counselors and principals.
-Qualified students may also be identified through other means, such as academic fairs, recommendations from colleges, universities and medical institutions, medical societies, program alumni, and in-classroom surveys such as the Talent Identification Program administered by My College Options.
+Other than being nominated by Educators, Congress Delegates may also be identified through other means, such as academic fairs, recommendations from colleges, universities and medical institutions, medical societies, program Alumni, and in-classroom surveys such as the Talent Identification Program administered by My College Options.